 Equinox Gold values transparency.
-As a company with seven Tailings Storage Facilities (TSF) at four sites in Brazil, one legacy TSF in Canada and one new TSF under construction in Canada, we have compiled this document to provide an overview of our TSF management strategy, and technical information related to our TSFs.
+As a company with seven (7) existing Tailings Storage Facilities (TSF) at four sites in Brazil, one legacy TSF in Canada and two new TSFs under construction in Canada and Brazil. we have compiled this document to provide an overview of our TSF management strategy, and technical information related to our TSFs.

 Note that our mines in the US and Mexico are heap leach operations and hence do not have TSFs.
 As a result, these mines are not included in the scope of this document.
 We have several historical mining properties (Bankfield, Hardrock, Magnet, Macleod-Mosher and Tombill) within the Municipality of Greenstone, Ontario, Canada with legacy tailings piles from mines that were operated by other companies primarily in the 1930's, 1940's and 1950's, and these are also not included in the scope of this disclosure.

-This document includes the technical detail and other information that has been requested by the Church of England's Pensions Board in its letters dated July 24, 2019, December 17, 2020 and March 18, 2022.
-This disclosure reflects the current status of our TSFs as at June 30, 2022 and includes:
+The disclosure in this report is updated to June 30, 2023.
+This disclosure includes the technical detail and other information that has been requested by the Church of England's Pensions Board in its letters dated July 24, 2019, December 17, 2020, March 18, 2022 and August 18, 2023.
+This document reflects the current status of our TSFs and includes:

-- Location and ownership - Initial date of operation and current operational status - Methodology used for dam expansions - Current (maximum) dam height and corresponding tailings storage capacity - Maximum tailings storage capacity (future) - Most recent independent expert review (i.e. dam safety inspection) - Full and complete relevant engineering records including design, construction, operation, maintenance and/or closure plans - Risk classification, damage potential classification, and overall hazard classification, including the guidelines used for these classifications - Confirmation of stability as identified by an independent engineer - Confirmation of internal/in-house engineering specialist oversight and/or external engineering support - Confirmation of formal analyses of the downstream impact on communities, ecosystems and critical infrastructure in the event of catastrophic failure - Description of the closure plan and long-term monitoring requirements - Assessment of the impact of more regular extreme weather events as a result of climate change
+- Location and ownership - · Initial date of operation and current operational status - Methodology used for dam raises - Current (maximum) dam height and corresponding tailings and water storage capacity - Maximum tailings and water storage capacity (future) - Most recent independent expert review (i.e. dam safety inspection) - Full and complete relevant engineering records including design, construction, operation, maintenance and/or closure plans - Risk classification, damage potential classification, and overall hazard classification, including the guidelines used for these classifications - Confirmation of stability as identified by an independent engineer - Confirmation of internal/in-house engineering specialist oversight and/or external engineering support - Confirmation of formal analyses of the downstream impact on communities, ecosystems and critical infrastructure in the event of catastrophic failure - Description of the closure plan and long-term monitoring requirements - · Assessment of the impact of more regular extreme weather events as a result of climate change